lh3/lh3.github.com/_posts/2015-12-07-bioconda-the-best-package-manager-so-far.md

 experienced developers, but we need more to push it further.
 Automation is the key, in my opinion.

+(PS: another concern is that conda is a commercial product of [Continuum Analytics][ca].
+What if the company fails to make profit or decides to discontinue conda?
+I know conda is an open-source project, but not every open-source project can heathily grow on its own.)

 ### My thoughts

 I have tried a few package management systems such as [Linuxbrew][lbrew] and